HenrivantSant/swift-docs/docs/dependency-injection.md

 This will tell the DI component to enable DI for all files in the app/Foo directory.
 In the top of the file the framework configuration for DI is included.
 Make sure to put this services.yaml file in the root of your project.
 Feel free to split your services.yaml in different files if it grows too big.
 This can easily be done by using a import statement to the additional services.yaml file, just like framework services.yaml is imported.

 ## What is dependency injection
+We're not diving into the specifics of Dependency Injection here.
+For more on the subject check the [wiki](https://en.wikipedia.org/wiki/Dependency_injection).

+## Dependency Injection in Swift
 Injection usually happens in the constructor.
 Add the classes you wish to inject as arguments to the constructor and they will be automatically provided as an instance.
 How convenient!
 This is available through autowiring.
 ```php
 declare(strict_types=1);